openframeworks/ofBook/11_sound/chapter.md

 - ofSoundStream gives you access to sound in the time domain.
 - The time domain is useful for analysing general "loudness", as well as pitch detection ([counterintuitively](http://blog.bjornroche.com/2012/07/frequency-detection-using-fft-aka-pitch.html))
 - Frequency domain is useful for isolating particular elements of a sound, such as instruments in a song.
 It is also useful for analyzing the character/timbre of a sound.

-##Sound Files
-- ofSoundPlayer is a tradeoff between ease-of-use and control.
-You get access to easy multiplay and pitch-shifted playback but lose precise control and access to the individual samples in the sound
-- On the opposite end of the spectrum, ofSoundFile will allow you to extract an uncompressed ofSoundBuffer out of a file, allowing you access to the raw time domain signal.
-- ofSoundPlayer provides access to the frequency domain content of the sounds being played in the form of `ofSoundGetSpectrum()`, but does not give access to the time domain (i.e. the -1 to 1 uncompressed samples)
-- "Multiplay" allows you to have a file playing several times at different pitches simulatenously.
-Very handy for sound effects.
-- Codec support

 ##Reacting to Live Audio